TAN-UJ05/25MCA20081_Tanuj_KRG1_MCA_DBMS/Experiment_2/README.md

 Semester: II<br>
 Subject: Technical Training<br>
 Subject Code: 25CAP-652<br>
-Date of Performance: 22-01-2026<br>

 <hr>

 📌 Experiment

-Title:
-Implementation of SQL SELECT Queries with Filtering, Sorting, Grouping, and Aggregation in PostgreSQL
+Title: Implementation of SQL SELECT Queries with Filtering, Sorting, Grouping, and Aggregation in PostgreSQL.<br>

-Description:
-This experiment focuses on implementing SQL SELECT queries in PostgreSQL to retrieve and analyze data efficiently.
+Description: This experiment focuses on implementing SQL SELECT queries in PostgreSQL to retrieve and analyze data efficiently.
 The practical demonstrates how filtering, sorting, grouping, and aggregation techniques are used in real-world database applications for reporting and decision-making.

 <hr>